The Payment Request (PREQ) document is used to initiate and approve payments against an open Purchase Order document.

-If the payment requires Special Handling, such as department pick up, check the appropriate box and enter the information in the Special Handling tab.
+If the payment requires Special Handling, such as department pick up, check the appropriate box and enter the information in the Special Handling section.
 Typically this is used to deliver checks to a specific department on campus or at the Medical Center.
 Special Handling will override the EFT/ACH setting, so do not use this if the payee wants direct deposit.

-Special Handling should never be used to bypass adding a new address to the Vendor record.
+Special Handling should NOT be used to bypass adding a new address to the Vendor record.
 If the vendor is missing an address in the Vendor table, please add the new address first and process the Payment Request once the vendor has been updated.

 The Close PO checkbox is located next to the Grand Total field in the Process Items tab.
 This should ONLY be used if the PO needs to be closed before it is completely fulfilled.
 Once a PO has been fully invoiced, it will automatically be closed in a nightly batch job.